Wednesday, January 30, 2008

 AUDIO FOREPLAY SUNDAYS: VICTORY

-What did you think of both his performance in the South Carolina primary debate and his victory speech last night?
+What are your thoughts on his performance during the South Carolina primary debate and his victory speech last night?

 Barack Obama South Carolina Primary Victory Speech PT 1